plone/documentation/docs/install/install-from-packages.md

 The hardware requirements below give a rough estimate of the minimum hardware setup needed for a Plone server.

-Add-on products and caching solutions may increase RAM requirements.
+{term}`Add-on` products and caching solutions may increase RAM requirements.

 A single Plone installation is able to run many Plone sites.
 You may host multiple Plone sites on the same server.